 Project-based Learning: Right now, very few non-profit leaders are able to make strategic decisions based on ‘business’ numbers, so instead they rely on gut feelings that lead to inaction that inhibits their organizational growth.
-We aim to help them make better decisions by providing a system of reasonable expectations and metrics that can help them rationally assess whether advertising services like ours would benefit their cause or not.
+We aim to help them make better decisions by providing a system of reasonable expectations and metrics that can help them rationally assess whether advertising services like ours will benefit their cause or not.
 The current project for this position is to participate in creative improvements for our system for conveying the Return On Investment (ROI) and Mission Impact (MI).
-It will involve spreadsheets and small datasets from sources such as Google Ads, Google Analytics, and numbers we gather from non-profit leaders directly.
-Your team will also create analyses, reports, charts, diagrams, infographics, documents, and other resources.
-Prerequisites include comfort with statistics, research, spreadsheets, and collaborating with teammates.
+It will involve spreadsheets and small datasets from sources such as Google Ads, Google Analytics, Google Tag Manager, and/or numbers we gather from non-profit leaders directly.
+Your team will also create analyses, reports, charts, diagrams, infographics, documents, or other resources as part of your training.
+You will write about numbers in a way that is both true and persuasive at the same time, because proposals and case studies are marketing documents that are meant to be read by prospective and current clients.
+Prerequisites include comfort with statistics, research, Google Sheets, and collaborating with teammates.
 Interns will deepen their knowledge of a wide variety of related business activities.

 Training and Responsibilities May Include But Will Not Be Limited To: